Search

 • Anyone diagnosed with a terminal illness or medical problem that could cause death within 84 months or less has no withdrawal penalty if they pass away in that time frame or repay within three years.

-• After December 27, 2020, if the plan owner's residence is located in a federally declared disaster area and they experience disaster-related economic loss, they may withdraw up to $22,000 without penalty.
+• If the plan owner's residence is located in a federally declared disaster area and they experience disaster-related economic loss, they may withdraw up to $22,000 without penalty.

-• Beginning January 1, 2024, individuals experiencing domestic abuse may make hardship withdrawals of $10,000 or 50% of their vested balance, whichever is less.
-The withdrawal must be made within one year of the abuse and all or part must be repaid within three years to avoid penalty.
+• Individuals experiencing domestic abuse may make hardship withdrawals of $10,000 or 50% of their vested balance, whichever is less.
+The withdrawal must be made within one year of the abuse.

-• Workers under age 59½ may withdraw up to $1,000 per year without penalty for emergencies and can repay within three years.
+• Workers under age 59½ may withdraw up to $1,000 per year without penalty for emergencies and can repay within three years.2

 • Firefighters, corrections officers and other similar workers do not have a 10% penalty for distributions if they retire in the year they turn 50 or after and have at least 25 years of service with the employer.